4GeeksAcademy/alejandroNovellino-streamlit-fastapi/README.md

 The project is organized as follows:

-- `requirements.txt` - This file contains the list of necessary python packages.
+- `requirements.txt` - This file contains the list of necessary python packages for deployment.
+- `requirements_dev.txt` - This file contains the list of necessary python packages for studying the data and models.
 - `noteboks` - Notebooks to do the exploration of the data and the model.
-- `src` - This folder contains utility code for operations like database connections.
+- `src` - This folder contains the backend code.
 - `models/` - This directory should contain your SQLAlchemy model classes.
 - `data/` - This directory contains the following subdirectories:
   - `interin/` - For intermediate data that has been transformed.